Vasanti Muzumdar

-Vasanti Muzumdar (Devanagari: वासंती मुझुमदार) (1939–2003) was a Marathi writer from Maharashtra, India.
+Vasanti Muzumdar (1939–2003) was a Marathi writer from Maharashtra, India.

+Early life

 She was born in 1939 in Karad, Maharashtra.
 She studied at Fergusson College in Pune to obtain a bachelor's degree from Pune University and obtained a master's degree from SNDT Women's University.
 Muzumdar played an important role in founding the institution Granthali (ग्रंथाली) aimed at publishing books and spreading knowledge in Maharashtra via different means.